 - Integration – is the ‘employee’ operating as part of, or leading, a team?
 Are they part of the employer’s internal organisational matters (including training and meetings)?

 - Economic Reality – does it look like the individual is self-employed, e.g. Do they provide their own tools?
 Do they work for a number of clients?
 Are they responsible for the profit and loss of their business?

 However, none of these on their own will decide someone’s status – one judge said you need to ‘paint a picture’ of all the details and look at it from a distance.

-Therefore, for example, if a Recruitment Agency agrees a contract with a client to supply someone as a Contractor to the client, rather than as an employee where this is not true, the contract will be disregarded by the Courts if it is clear that an actual different relationship is in place.
+Therefore, for example, if a Recruitment Agency agrees a contract with a client to supply someone as a Contractor to the client, rather than as an employee where this isn’t true, the contract will be disregarded by the Courts if it’s clear that an actual different relationship is in place.